 - Fluffy socks – as soon as I get on a long haul flight I slip out of my shoes and into a pair of fluffy socks.
-I love Totes with a tread on the bottom as you can walk around in them on the flight.
+I love Totes slipper socks with a tread on the bottom as you can walk around in them on the flight.

 - Eye mask – just in case you end up in a seat near the toilet or next to a passenger who reads for the whole flight.
 (Anyone who has experienced either of these things will know what I mean!).
 My grey marl one in a neat little bag is also from Muji.

 - Back up battery – I pack a power bank in case there is nowhere to charge your phone on the plane.
 A lot of aircraft do have USB ports now so I also bring my iPhone cable in case I can charge my phone at my seat.

 - Outfit change – if I’m flying all the way to London from Sydney I tend to book a flight connection with a long enough layover to allow me time to shower and change in the lounge.
 I’ll pack a spare top and undies and have a mini pack of face wipes, deodorant and face powder to help me feel more human.
 Shower gel and towels etc are always provided in the lounge.
 Don’t forget a hairbrush though, especially if you plan on washing your barnet!

-- Giant scarf or shawl-like garment – I’ll always wear a big scarf when I’m flying so I can wrap myself in it on a flight.
+- Giant scarf or shawl-like garment – I always wear an oversized wrap when I’m flying so I can wrap myself in it on a flight.
 (One particularly cold and uncomfortable flight I actually wore a shawl over my head but that’s another story!)
 I’ll always wear comfy leggings and ballet pumps that I can easily slip off on the plane.
 Then I smarten up my outfit with a neat jacket, scarf and matching accessories in case of last-minute upgrades.
 (We can only wish!)